hellolol2016/referralnu/README.md

 ### Referral Giver
 As a referral giver, you can offer students referrals.
 You can view and manage all job or internship requests, access detailed student profiles, and review applications tied to specific opportunities.
 Additionally, referrers have tools to manage associated companies, update application statuses, and create or manage communication connections between students and organizations.
 You also maintain control over their own contact information, ensuring accuracy for smooth interactions.

-### Admin

-- Able to moderate all requests and delete them if they're not appropriate
-- Manage existing connections and supervise messages
-- Search and delete messages by keyword
 ---

 ## **Tech Stack**